 Unless you've been living under a rock for the last few weeks, you've no doubt heard about the new digital gaming phenomenon, Pokémon Go.
-It's the mobile app game that is famously turning millions of people into wandering souls in search of Pokestops, gyms, and other battlepoints.
-With over 15 million downloads and an Android market share of at least 10% (Since its July 6th release - less than two weeks!), the game is a hit and is giving consumers a peek into the potential of the “augmented reality” (AR) market.
+It's the mobile app game that is famously turning millions of people into wandering souls searching for Pokestops, gyms, and other battle points.
+With over 15 million downloads and an Android market share of at least 10% (Since its July 6th release - less than two weeks!), the game is a hit and is giving consumers a peek into the potential of “augmented reality” (AR) market.

 Want to read more?
 Check out How Pokemon Go Could Help You Sell Your House for more on this trend.